Receivables Turnover Ratio Calculator

 Net Credit Sales / Average Account Receivables

-What is Receivables Turnover Ratio?
+What is the Accounts Receivable Turnover Ratio?

 Receivables Turnover is an accounting tool used by companies to evaluate how well they choose their customers (who they extend credit to) and how well they collect on their debts.
 A high ratio is a good sign and means they do well collecting debts; this could also mean that their sales are primarily from a cash basis, so be aware of this when evaluating this measure.
 In short, this ratio measures how efficient, and effective, a firm utilizes its assets.